jredman14/gis-portfolio/custom-map.md

 <img width="400" alt="image" src="https://github.com/jredman14/gis-portfolio/assets/156849712/5644b3f1-3786-46c9-be83-b140da62df4c">

-I used Picton Blue and Tacao as the main two colors for the design, using other colors like Ebony Clay for various outlines and strokes.
+I used **Picton Blue** and **Tacao** as the main two colors for the design, using other colors like Ebony Clay for various outlines and strokes.
 Picton Blue was the main background color, making up most of the land area, while Tacao was the color I used to make certain features stand out above the others (cities and local roads, for example).
-Like I said before, I sort of wanted to invert conventional map design to feature smaller roads and towns rather than highways or larger geographical features.
-I made the highways fade into the background by using a different shade of blue (Boston Blue) and made the state labels seesntially just an outline to greater focus the map on cities and towns.
+Building on what I mentioned above, I sort of wanted to invert conventional map design to feature smaller roads and towns rather than highways or larger geographical features.
+I made the highways fade into the background by using a different shade of blue (Boston Blue) and made the state labels essentially just an outline to greater focus the map on cities, towns, and communities.

 Using colors in line with the Strong Towns brand, and emphasizing the geographical features most relevant to Strong Towns's mission of encouraging Main Street development and promoting community building, this template should be a good fit for Strong Towns.
 Below is a breakdown of my use of color: